 The main contributing factor to the most recent ascent in BTC price is the unbelievable institutional interest in Bitcoin.
 From publicly traded companies to mutual funds, there has been a sharp incline in the number of companies that have put their name behind the nascent currency.
 Let’s look at a few:

 According to reports given to the U.S. SEC, in January 2020 the company had already accumulated 643,801 BTC, around $20 billion at the time of writing.
 That accounts for almost 3% of Bitcoin’s circulating supply.

-The company announced last year that they would be supporting several cryptocurrencies as payment options within their online payment service.
+The company announced last year that it would be supporting several cryptocurrencies as payment options within its online payment service.
 On 11 January 2021 PayPal traded over $242 million worth of cryptocurrencies in just one day.

 Marathon Patent Group

-Another publicly-listed asset management company was one of the first to declare their allegiance late last year.
-The company, through two installments, has acquired 70,470 BTC, valued at roughly $2 billion today.
+Another publicly-listed asset management company was one of the first to declare its allegiance late last year.
+The company, through two instalments, has acquired 70,470 BTC, valued at roughly $2 billion today.

 The world’s largest asset manager has announced that they will be including Bitcoin futures in their two most recent funds.
-BlackRock deals with $8.7 trillion in funds, to put their influence into perspective.
+BlackRock deals with $8.7 trillion in funds, to put its influence into perspective.

 This typically conservative insurance company currently holds $100 million in Bitcoin.

 While the last major bull run was driven by retail investors, this one has huge corporations behind it, indicating a more solid and measured approach.
 With these types of companies investing in the digital currency, we witness Bitcoin as being a more mature market.
 The billionaire hedge fund manager, Paul Tudor Jones, likened Bitcoin to an early investment in Google or Apple, while Ray Dialo, another hedge fund manager, changed his tune about Bitcoin calling it a gold-like asset alternative in December 2020.